furkanonat/DS-Unit-2-Buildweek-Project/README.md

 # DS-Unit-2-Buildweek-Project
-Tis is project repository using the techniques for applied modelling.
+This is a repository for a project to use the predictive modeling.

 Predicting the Insurance Claims